Why you can trust the Association of Learning

 Yes, Association of Learning courses have been approved and endorsed by leading UK awarding bodies, including:

-• AQA Education: a top academic developer and administer of qualifications.
+• AQA Education: a leading academic developer and administrator of qualifications.

-• Edexcel Pearson: globally recognised awards and qualifications.
+• Pearson Edexcel: globally recognised awards and qualifications.

 • NCFE CACHE: widely recognised vocational qualifications in childcare and education.